Professional AssociationsProfessional Associations: ACM SIGKDD

 After receiving his Ph.D. from University of Tokyo in theoretical solid-state physics, Dr. Ide started his career at IBM Research as a researcher in liquid-crystal display technology in 2000.
 He made a critical contribution to a key technology of ThinkPad FlexView display.
 It was the first instance of his successful track record of applications of advanced mathematical science approaches to industrial problems.

-After the first successful project, Dr. Ide gradually shifted his research directions from physical science to computer science, especially machine learning.
+After the first project, Dr. Ide gradually shifted his research directions from physical science to computer science, especially machine learning.
 In 2005, he launched an exploratory project of sensor data analytics.
 In tens of customer engagements he led, he has creatively developed practical analytics solutions such as dependency-based anomaly detection.
-For his fundamental technical contributions to anomaly detection, he was awarded IBM Outstanding Technical Achievement Award in 2015.
+For his fundamental technical contributions to anomaly detection, he was awarded IBM Outstanding Technical Achievement Award in 2015 and 2018.
 His series of work in anomaly detection can be viewed as pioneering work for analytics for Internet-of-Things.

 He also made critical contributions to IBM's Smarter Cities initiative, especially through the "Frugal" Intelligent Transportation System in Kenya.

-In 2013, he moved from IBM Research - Tokyo, Japan, to Thomas J. Watson Research Center, NY, USA.
+In 2013, he transferred from IBM Research - Tokyo, Japan, to Thomas J. Watson Research Center, NY, USA.
 He has served as people and project managers for years in both Japan and the United States.
 For more details on his work, see his website.